personality-insights/sunburst-chart/README.md

 Provides some basic behavior to build deployment-ready components and supports optional coffee scripting.

+## Setting your component

+You will need to modify the `package.json` in order to provide information relevant to your component.

+The exported component name will be defined by the field `exportName` present in the `package.json` or by the field `name` if the first one is missing.

 ## Build your component

 You can run `gulp` command to build your component.
 Binaries will be